PeteLeeds/church-emails/README.md

 Then you will need to enable the Gmail API using the instructions on [this page](https://developers.google.com/workspace/gmail/api/quickstart/python).
 Once you have a `credentials.json` file, copy this into this repository.

+### Setup Update Form
+To add updates and notices from outside A Church Near You into your church email, you can create a Google Form which outputs to a Google Sheets spreadsheet (or, if you prefer, create a Google Sheet manually), and link this into the application.

+You can use [this form](https://docs.google.com/forms/d/e/1FAIpQLSejWMF-udmg4n7qSAeXXjjZtI3aRGrsqS0dYnNYLEAdeoyC5g/viewform) as your template.
+The options must be in the same order - Description, Details, Date.
+You can automatically link responses to a Google Sheets spreadsheet by clicking 'Responses' and then 'Link to Sheets'.

+Once you have your spreadsheet, you can copy the ID from the spreadsheet URL and insert it as an environment variable (described below).
+As an example, a sheet with the URL `https://docs.google.com/spreadsheets/d/abcdefgHIJKLMnopqrstuVWXYZ/edit` would have an ID of `abcdefgHIJKLMnopqrstuVWXYZ`.

 ### Environment setup

 In order to run this project, you will need to set the following environment variables: